Identifying Equity REITs Worth Keeping Versus Those To Avoid Right Now - Part VII: Industrials

 Chart 3: Industrial eREITs, 7/8/2016-12/15/2016

-(*) Please note that due to Y-Charts not allowing more than twelve items to appear in one chart, the performance of GOOD for the period, 13.79%, has been added to the below calculation in-spite of missing out of the above chart
+(*) Please note that due to Y-Charts not allowing more than twelve items to appear in one chart, the performance of GOOD for the period, 13.79%, has been added to the below calculation in spite of missing out of the above chart

 Average including all observations: 0.19%